openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

         | interfaceMethodDeclaration
         ;

-The scope of declaration of a member *m* that an interface type *I* declares or inherits is specified in :ref:`Scopes`.
+The scope of declaration of a member *m* that the interface type *I* declares or inherits is specified in :ref:`Scopes`.

 .. index::